Ecofascism: Germany

-The NPD
+Die Heimat

-The National Democratic Party of Germany (NPD), a German Nationalist Far right party, has recently supported the green movement.
+Die Heimat (The Homeland), previously known as the National Democratic Party of Germany (NPD), a German Nationalist far-right party, has long sought to utilise the green movement.
 This is one of many strategies the party has used to try to gain supporters.

 The German far-right has published the magazine Umwelt & Aktiv, that masquerades as a garden and nature publication but intertwines garden tips with extremist political ideology.
-This is known as a “camouflage publication” in which the NPD has spread its mission and ideologies through a discrete source and made its way into homes they otherwise wouldn’t.
+This is known as a "camouflage publication" in which the NPD has spread its mission and ideologies through a discrete source and made its way into homes they otherwise wouldn't.
 Right-wing environmentalists are settling in the northern regions of rural Germany and are forming nationalistic and authoritarian communities which produce honey, fresh produce, baked goods, and other such farm goods for profit.
-Their ideology is centered around “blood and soil” ruralism in which they humanely raise produce and animals for profit and sustenance.
-Through their support of this operation, and the backing of many others, it’s reported that the NPD is trying to wrestle the green movement, which has been dominated by the left since the 1980s, back from the left through these avenues.
+Their ideology is centered around "blood and soil" ruralism in which they humanely raise produce and animals for profit and sustenance.
+Through their support of this operation, and the backing of many others, it's reported that the NPD is trying to wrestle the green movement, which has been dominated by the left since the 1980s, back from the left through these avenues.

-It’s difficult to know if when one is buying local produce or farm fresh eggs from a farmer at their stand, they’re supporting a right-wing agenda.
+It's difficult to know if when one is buying local produce or farm fresh eggs from a farmer at their stand, they're supporting a right-wing agenda.
 Various efforts are being made to halt or slow the infiltration of right-wing ecologists into the community of organic farmers such as brochures about their communities and common practices.
-However, as the organic cultivation organization, Biopark, demonstrates with their vetting process, it’s difficult to keep people out of communities because of their ideologies.
-Biopark specifies that they vet based on cultivation habits, not opinions or doctrines, especially when they’re not explicitly stated.
+However, as the organic cultivation organisation, Biopark, demonstrates with their vetting process, it's difficult to keep people out of communities because of their ideologies.
+Biopark specifies that they vet based on cultivation habits, not opinions or doctrines, especially when they're not explicitly stated.

+AfD

+In the wake of the Christchurch mosque shootings multiple elected officials of Alternative für Deutschland (Alternative for Germany) referred to Tarrant as a "green fascist", and used the shootings to attack domestic green policies.
+Anti-fascist watchdog Belltower.News highlighted that many AfD policies and the rhetoric employed across AfD social media accounts aligned more with Tarrant's manifesto than the green policies that the AfD was choosing to attack.

+Prominent AfD politician, Björn Höcke, has stated his desire to "reclaim" natural conservation from the left.
+Höcke believes that nature conservation is not correctly executed under climate justice politics, and is quoted stating that the AfD has "to take the issue of nature conservation back from the Greens" However, Höcke recognises that a socially conservative position that strongly values environmental protection is not the majority position of the AfD.
+Regardless, Höcke sees the work of far-right ecological magazine, Die Kehre, as laying a theoretical standpoint for the AfD to later draw from.